 The Company and its stockholders, including all directors and officers, subject to certain exceptions, have agreed not to, directly or indirectly, offer for sale, sell or otherwise dispose of or announce the Offering of, any shares of Common Stock for a period of 180 days after the date of this Prospectus, without the prior written consent of Lehman Brothers Inc.

-The Common Stock has been approved for quotation on the Nasdaq National Market under the symbol "PRTL" subject to notice of issuance.
+Application has been made to have the Common Stock approved for quotation on the Nasdaq National Market under the symbol "PRTL."

 DETERMINATION OF THE OFFERING PRICE